lannonbr/toast-linaria/readme.md

 };
 ```

-This will use the `linaria` CLI to parse all of the JS files and compile CSS files out.
+The `build` npm script will use the `linaria` CLI to parse all of the JS files and compile CSS files out.
 The build step would create a `public/src/pages/index.js` file.

 In the code snippet, we then add a `<link>` tag using `react-helmet` to import the CSS file.